Important Global Message

 E&EAP registration process

-To register yourself or someone you care for, download an application.
+Applications are also available for download in Spanish and Haitian Creole.
+To request this material in Braille or large print, please call 3-1-1 or toll free at 888-311-DADE (3233).
 Registrants will need to complete all sections of the application which includes questions regarding any medical conditions they may have and the type of assistance required.
 Applicants that require a higher level of medical care will also need to obtain their doctor's signature.
 The completed application should be signed and mailed to Miami-Dade Emergency Management.
 Applications are also available for download in Spanish and Haitian Creole.
 To request this material in Braille or Large Print, please call 3-1-1 or toll free at 888-311-DADE(3233).

 Upon qualifying for the program, a letter of confirmation will be mailed to the registrant.
 The information in the registry is updated twice a year and it is the registrant's responsibility to provide the County with any changes by calling 3-1-1.

-If a disaster occurs, emergency management staff will contact registrants to advise that an evacuation order has been issued and instruct them regarding when transportation will arrive.
-Being prepared when transportation arrives is critical.
+If a disaster occurs, emergency management staff will contact registrants to advise that an evacuation order has been issued and coordinate transportation if the registrant elects to evacuate.
+If a registrant elects to shelter in place, emergency management personnel may be contacted for you after the event to check on your well-being.
+If evacuating, being prepared when transportation arrives is critical.
 If a registrant misses their scheduled pick-up, there may not be time for a second attempt to evacuate them.
+If sheltering in place, make sure to have your emergency kit and supplies on hand.

 Registering before a disaster is important.
 If you wait until the last minute to register, Miami Dade Emergency Management will make every effort to assist you or a loved one, but those already enrolled in the program will take priority.
 There is no guarantee that individuals that call at the last minute requesting assistance will be evacuated as conditions may be unsafe to do so.